-Social connections are one of the the six core online behaviours.
+Social connections are one of the 6 core online behaviours.
 That’s great.

-But where does your brand and its advertising fit in?
-Let’s take each of the major social channels and see how they do against what people want online.
+But where does your brand fit in?
+Let’s look at some of the major social channels and see how they do against these needs.

-But let’s face it, Facebook is not what it was.
+But let’s face it, Facebook isn’t what it was.

-It’s a little bit like one of those TV shows you enjoyed the first few seasons of.
-But it started to go a bit stale around Season 4 or 5 because it ran out of ideas and trying a bit too hard.
+It’s like one of those TV shows you enjoyed the first few seasons of.
+But it started to go a bit stale around Season 4.
+It seems like it’s running out of ideas and trying a bit too hard.

-We’re looking at you Dexter, The Walking Dead and Ray Donovan among many others.
+We’re looking at you Dexter, The Walking Dead and Ray Donovan.
+That’s what Facebook feels like.

-While news about your aunt’s cat or what that guy you haven’t seen since school has for dinner will still filter up your news feed, it’s mainly adverts and content now.
-And for your audience, the winners seem to be content providers who concentrate on providing information or entertainment content first.
-And then sell advertising off the back of it.
+While news about what that guy you haven’t seen since school has for dinner will still clutter up your feed, it’s mainly adverts and content now.
+The ones who do the best share information or entertainment content first.
+And then advertise off the back of it.

-We’re also big fans of the work that Viva la Dirt League, the Kiwi gamers, do on their Facebook content.
-They create a constant stream of funny and relevant content that always makes us smile.
+We’re also big fans of what Viva la Dirt League, the Kiwi gamers, do on Facebook.
+They create a constant stream of funny and relevant content which always makes us smile.
 And if they make some advertising bucks off the back of it, all power to them.
 Great entertainment approach to online marketing.

 Answer those questions, and you might just have a rightful place in your target audience’s Facebook feed.

-If you are throwing money into these types of ads for your business, we hope for your sake someone somewhere is buying.
+If you’re throwing money into these types of ads, we hope someone somewhere is buying.
 But we reckon you’re probably wasting a lot of your money.
 And annoying a lot of potential customers.

-Facebook’s younger and more charming cousin, Instagram, has managed to keep itself a little more restrained on the intrusive advertising front, which is good.
+Facebook’s younger and more charming cousin, Instagram, has managed to keep itself a little more restrained on the intrusive advertising front.

-How many ways can you pose in a bikini / with gym equipment / with your pet / with that cake you made for heaven’s sake?
+For example, how many ways can you pose in a bikini / with gym equipment / with your pet / with that cake you made?

 The lunatic asylum of the internet.